aravmahind/Readlyst/README.md

 ## Cloud Services Used and Their Roles

-### Google Cloud Storage
+- **Cloud Storage**
   Used to store cover images of books.
 When a user uploads a cover, it gets stored in a publicly accessible Cloud Storage bucket, and its URL is saved in Firestore.

-### Firestore
+- **Firestore**

-Acts as our primary NoSQL database.
-It stores book metadata like title, author, price, description, owner info, and image URL.
+  Acts as the primary NoSQL database.
+It stores book metadata like title, author, price, description, owner info, and the image URL.
 Firestore is serverless and scales automatically.

-### Compute Engine (VM)
+- **Compute Engine (VM)**

-Used to host the Express backend server.
-It handles API requests, uploads images, saves book details, and triggers Pub/Sub messages.
+  Hosts the Express backend server.
+It handles API requests, uploads images to Cloud Storage, saves book details to Firestore, and publishes messages to Pub/Sub.

-### Pub/Sub
+- **Pub/Sub**

-Used for decoupled, event-driven architecture.
-After a book is uploaded, the backend sends a message to the `book-uploaded` topic.
-This allows asynchronous processing, like logging or notifications, without blocking the main request.
+  Enables an event-driven architecture.
+After a book is uploaded, the backend publishes a message to the `book-uploaded` topic.
+This allows asynchronous processing such as logging or future notifications, without blocking the user's request.

-### Cloud Functions
+- **Cloud Functions**
   Subscribed to the Pub/Sub topic.
-Whenever a book is uploaded, the function is triggered with book metadata.
-It is responsible for processing tasks that don't need to happen in real-time, such as writing logs to BigQuery.
+Every time a book is uploaded, the Cloud Function is triggered and receives the metadata.
+It's responsible for backend tasks that don't require real-time execution, such as storing logs in BigQuery.

-### BigQuery
+- **BigQuery**
   Used for logging and analytics.
-The function logs each book upload as a new row in the `book_uploads` table in the `readlyst_dataset` dataset.
-This makes it easy to analyze trends, generate reports, or integrate with dashboards like Looker Studio.
+The Cloud Function logs each book upload into the `book_uploads` table within the `readlyst_dataset`.
+This enables data analysis, dashboard integration (e.g., Looker Studio), and insights on user activity or platform usage.

 ---